Icarrascom197/Crypto-volatility-regimes/README.md

 - volatility regimes & event studies
 - correlation and contagion analysis

-Short research notes, dashboards, or notebooks can be produced on request.
+Selected components of this framework can be adapted for custom research notes, diagnostics or exploratory studies.